AlexBurnes/pre-push/progress.md

 ## What Works
 - **Complete core implementation**: All essential functionality implemented and working
 - **All tests passing**: Comprehensive test suite with 100% test coverage and race detection
-- **Packaging configuration**: Complete packaging system with correct binary naming and distribution
+- **Documentation and packaging**: Complete documentation and packaging system with correct URLs and binary naming
+  - **COMPLETED**: Fixed all hardcoded version URLs to use latest releases for better user experience
+  - **COMPLETED**: Updated packaging/linux/README.md to use latest download URL instead of hardcoded v1.0.0
+  - **COMPLETED**: Updated packaging/macos/version.rb URLs from v0.5.9 to current version
+  - **COMPLETED**: Updated packaging/windows/scoop-bucket/version.json URLs to current version
   - **COMPLETED**: Fixed all packaging files to use correct 'pre-push' binary name instead of 'version'
   - **COMPLETED**: Updated macOS Homebrew formula with correct class name, description, and test commands
   - **COMPLETED**: Fixed Windows Scoop manifest to reference pre-push.exe instead of version.exe